sulaimonaa/stock-home/README.md

 ## Usage
 1. Search for statements by clicking on the list of financial statements.
 2. Filter stocks using the search bar
-3. Click on stock company to view details
+3. Click on a stock company to view details
-4. Open stock market table from the home page or using the icon on the nav bar
+4. Open the stock market table from the home page or using the icon on the nav bar

 ## Technologies Used
     - React